GhostGamesUk/GhostGamesUk.github.io/index.md

 ### Please feel free to head to [GhostGames](https://ghostgames.uk/)

 As George Bernhard Shaw said:
-> A life spent making mistakes is not only more honorable,
+> "A life spent making mistakes is not only more honorable,
-> but more useful than a life spent doing nothing
+> but more useful than a life spent doing nothing"